Morowali Industrial Park

-The Indonesia Morowali Industrial Park (IMIP) is an industrial park hosting nickel-related industries in Morowali Regency, Central Sulawesi, Indonesia.
+The Indonesia Morowali Industrial Park (IMIP) is an industrial park hosting primarily nickel-related industries in Morowali Regency, Central Sulawesi, Indonesia.
 It is the largest nickel processing site in Indonesia, which is the world's top nickel producer.
-In 2023, Wired magazine called it "the world's epicenter for nickel production."
-The park is a joint venture between Indonesian mining company Bintang Delapan Group and the Chinese firm Tsingshan Holding Group.
+IMIP mainly comprises two key clusters based on nickel ore: a stainless steel cluster and an electric vehicle (EV) battery materials cluster.
+In addition, it includes a carbon steel cluster based on iron ore.
+The park also features several supporting clusters, including aluminum production and coke processing.

-IMIP's activities have seriously polluted the local environment and disrupted nearby communities.
-Workers and advocacy organizations report poor working conditions, with a number of deaths and injuries from industrial accidents.
-The park employs about 81,000 people.
+The park employs approximately 85,000 workers.
+It has been linked to significant environmental pollution and disruptions to nearby communities.
+Reports from workers and advocacy organizations highlight poor working conditions, with documented cases of industrial accidents resulting in injuries and fatalities.

 Background

 Indonesia has the world's largest nickel reserves.
 Nickel is used to manufacture lithium-ion batteries used in electric vehicles, and Indonesia is positioned to be a key supplier of the mineral for the booming electric vehicle battery market.
 The country banned export of unprocessed nickel ores around 2013, and has signed several deals with battery manufacturers.

-In 2022, Indonesia produced 1.6 million tons of nickel.
-This was nearly half of world production.
-Also in 2022, the administration of president Joko Widodo relaxed environmental and worker safety regulations to attract foreign investment.
+In 2022, Indonesia produced 1.6 million tons of nickel, nearly half of global production.

 Description

 The industrial park is located in Bahodopi district of Morowali Regency, Central Sulawesi.
-It covers 3,000 hectares, and is served by a seaport, an airport, and a 2 GW coal power plant.
+It covers 2,000 hectares, and is served by a seaport, an airport, and a 2 GW coal power plant.
 It is operated by PT Indonesia Morowali Industrial Park.

-There were reportedly 18 companies operating at IMIP with a total investment of USD 15.3 billion in October 2022, with the park's management predicting 40 companies by 2025.
+There were reportedly 50 companies in production, construction and planning stages at IMIP with a total investment of USD 34.3 billion in December 2024.
 The park's estimated total capacity for stainless steel production was 3 million metric tonnes per year in 2020.
 In 2019, IMIP had plans to develop electric vehicle battery plants.
 It generated USD 6.6 billion in exports for Indonesia in 2019.